k8svisual/vpk/README.md

 - View fully expanded or collapsible hierarchical graphs of k8s resources for the cluster or selected namespaces.

-- View a Circlepack graph of k8s resouces for the cluster or selected namespaces.
+- View a CirclePack graph of k8s resources for the cluster or selected namespaces.

 - Views requested storage for StorageClass, Persistent Volume, and Persistent Volume Claims.

 - View defined security roles, bindings, and subjects for the cluster or namespaces.

-- Search k8s resources with the abilty to filter by namespaces, kinds, labels, resource names, and annotations.
+- Search k8s resources with the ability to filter by namespaces, kinds, labels, resource names, and annotations.

 - View Owner References for the cluster or namespaces.